PaddlePaddle/Paddle/doc/fluid/design/dynamic_rnn/rnn_design_en.md

 Different-length sequences in a mini-batch will be padded with zeros and transformed to same length.

-The existing RNN implementations of the PaddlePaddle is `RecurrentLayerGroup`, which add the support of the variable length sequence without padding.
+The existing RNN implementations of the PaddlePaddle is `RecurrentLayerGroup`, which supports the variable length sequences without padding.
-This doc will design fluid's RNN based on the idea of this module.
+This doc will design fluid's RNN based on this idea.

 ## Multi-layer sequence data format `LODTensor`
-At present, Paddle will store data in one mini-batch in one-dimensional memory.
+At present, Paddle will store data in one mini-batch in one-dimensional array.

 `Argument.sequenceStartPositions` is used to store information for each sentence.

-In Paddle, ʻArgument.subSequenceStartPositions` is used to store 2 levels of sequence information, while higher dimensional sequences can not directly support them.
+In Paddle, `Argument.subSequenceStartPositions` is used to store 2 levels of sequence information, while higher dimensional sequences can not be supported.

 In order to support the storage of `N-level` sequences, we define sequence information as the following data structure.